Aylur/gnim/docs/jsx.md

 > is added it is simply **appended** to the parent.
 Order of widgets
 > are not kept so make sure to wrap `<For>` in a container to avoid this.

+### Fragments

+Both `<When>` and `<For>` are `Fragment`s.
+A `Fragment` is a collection of children.
+Whenever the children array changes it is reflected on the parent widget the `Fragment` was assigned to.
+When implementing custom widgets you need to take into consideration the API being used for child insertion and removing.

+- Both Gtk3 and Gtk4 uses the `Gtk.Buildable` interface to append children.
+- Gtk3 uses the `Gtk.Container` interface to remove children.
+- Gtk4 checks for a method called `remove`.
+- Clutter uses `Clutter.Actor.add_child` and `Clutter.Actor.remove_child`.

 ## Intrinsic Elements

 Intrinsic elements are globally available components which in